29+ Best Things To Do in Barcelona

 13. Enjoy Parc de la Ciutadella

-Head to Parc de la Ciutadella, the biggest park in Barcelona.
+Head to Parc de la Ciutadella, Barcelona’s biggest park.
 Enjoy a boat ride on its lake or find a shady spot under the trees for a picnic.
-It’s one of the best activities to do in Barcelona’s green spaces.
+It’s one of the best activities in Barcelona’s green spaces.

 Read also: Unique Places for Your European Bucket List